 Type 'Top Gear test track' into Google Maps, hover the little orange man over the circuit and you can Street View it like you would any road, with The Stig making a cameo on the back straight.

 Google visited the figure-of-eight track at Dunsfold Aerodrome, Surrey, which has long been the site of choice for the motoring show's car tests, with one of its Street View cars in order to capture it as The Stig sped round in a Mercedes.

 "From anywhere on the planet, Top Gear’s millions of followers can now explore the official track from the show with some spectacular shots, thanks to Google Street View technology," Duncan Gray, Top Gear’s Commercial Director, BBC Worldwide said.
 "We did have to tell The Stig to slow down a couple of times though.”
-A special camera is used to capture environments for Google Street View (Picture: BBC)

 This is not the first time Google has taken Street View off-road in its relentless bid to photograph absolutely everything, previously fitting a camera to its operations manager's back and sending him out to capture the Grand Canyon and using a boat to snap the Thames.